deltamodders/GM3P/README.txt

 		1.3.1 Hit Enter, unless you want to dump and import manually or you have your own version of UTMT CLI that you prefer.
 If you want to use your own version of UTMT CLI, enter in the path for that.
 If you want to dump and import manually, enter "skip".
 		1.3.2 Once it is done dumping, hit enter
 		1.3.3 wait for the app to compare the modded files to the vanilla files, hit enter once it is finished, it will then import the difference
-		1.3.4 Your completed data.win is located at \output\xDeltaCombiner\1\data.win
-		1.3.5 Once you hit enter again, the program will delete output\xDeltaCombiner and close.
+		1.3.4 It will ask you if you would like to link imported code, hit "y" 1.3.5 Your completed data.win is located at \output\xDeltaCombiner\1\data.win 1.3.6 Once you hit enter again, the program will delete output\xDeltaCombiner and close.
 You may close via Alt+F4 or hitting the "X" on the window if you don't want to delete them, but you will need to manually delete the folder on next use.

 Section 2: Technical Information
 	Part 2.1: System Requirements